Cloud-CV/EvalAI/README.md

 ## Performance comparison

-Some background: Last year, the (Visual Question Answering Challenge, 2016)[http://www.visualqa.org/vqa_v1_challenge.html] was hosted on some other platform, and on average evaluation would take **~10 minutes**.
-EvalAI hosted this year's (Visual Question Answering Challenge 2017)[https://evalai.cloudcv.org/featured-challenges/1/overview].
-This year, the dataset for the (Visual Question Answering Challenge 2017)[http://www.visualqa.org/challenge.html] is twice as large.
+Some background: Last year, the [Visual Question Answering Challenge, 2016](http://www.visualqa.org/vqa_v1_challenge.html) was hosted on some other platform, and on average evaluation would take **~10 minutes**.
+EvalAI hosted this year's [Visual Question Answering Challenge 2017](https://evalai.cloudcv.org/featured-challenges/1/overview).
+This year, the dataset for the [Visual Question Answering Challenge 2017](http://www.visualqa.org/challenge.html) is twice as large.
 Despite this, we’ve found that our parallelized backend only takes **~130 seconds** to evaluate on the whole test set VQA 2.0 dataset.

 ## Installation Instructions